- QMU has a long history of teaching the Chartered Institute of Public Relations Diploma and remains the only Scottish

-- degree in business/marketing/ management/communication studies, plus one years full-time employment in PR
+- A degree in business/marketing/management/communication studies, plus one years full-time employment in PR

-- two years full-time employment in public relations*, and the CAM Advanced Diploma in Marketing Communication
+- Two years full-time employment in PR*, and the CAM Advanced Diploma in Marketing Communication

 - LCCIEB 5 3rd Level subjects, including PR, Marketing, Advertising, Principles & Practice of Management, plus two years experience in PR

-- four years full-time employment in public relations* and five GCSE passes, one of which must be in English Language.
+- Four years full-time employment in PR and five GCSE passes, one of which must be in English Language.